Bad Kitty (novel): Characters

 Polly Prentis is Jasmine's best friend.
-A typical, really pretty California girl, all long blonde hair and blue eyes and skinny tan limbs.
+A typical, really pretty California girl, all long blonde hair and blue eyes and skinny tanned limbs.
 She is very into fashion, but she is a "germaphobe" and carries a BeDazzler everywhere she goes.
 Her car is a van called the Pink Pearl.
 It is, as the name suggests, pink, with fake diamonds around the windows and shag carpeting in the back.
-She dates less cuter, less cooler version of Tom who likes her.
+She dates a less cute, less cool version of Tom who likes her.
 She does not believe in love, and her only sign of intimacy is air kisses.
 She and Tom become an item at the near end of the story.

-Roxy Hernandez one of Jasmine's best friends.
+Roxy Hernandez is one of Jasmine's best friends.
 She has a twin brother named Tom.
 Her mom and dad had both been telenovela stars.
 She was one of those people who men turn around in their seats to look at.
-She crushes and dates on weird freaky guys while oblivious to the infatuation of the guys going to her brother's school.
+She crushes on and dates weird freaky guys while oblivious to the infatuation of the guys going to her brother's school.
 She can eat more food faster than anyone Jas has seen, has a perfect sense of direction and over one spring break built a working TV out of an old toaster.

-Tom Hernandez Jasmine's only guy friend.
-The twin brother of Roxy.
+Tom Hernandez is Jasmine's only guy friend and the twin brother of Roxy.
 He is in love with Polly.
-A complete gentleman, the captain of the Medford Boys School water polo team, the number-one crush for everyone at Jas's all-girls school.
+A complete gentleman, the captain of the Medford Boys School water polo team, and the number-one crush for everyone at Jas's all-girls school.
 Jas describes him as Antonio Banderas times ten.
-He is actually funny, smart romantic and cutely shy around most girls.
+He is actually funny, smart, romantic, and cutely shy around most girls.

 Reception

 Critical reception for Bad Kitty was mostly positive, with Publishers Weekly praising the book's characters.
-The School Library Journal wrote that "the story is somewhat convoluted and often defies credulity", but also praised the book's characters.
+School Library Journal wrote that "the story is somewhat convoluted and often defies credulity", but also praised the book's characters.
 Booklist called the character of Jas "likable, quick-witted, and extremely funny".
 Kirkus Reviews stated that although "the protagonist’s voice... sometimes grates", it is "paradoxically the book’s greatest asset".